technoiris1/nomad/JOURNAL.md

 ## day 8
 Today i connected the power system to the skr mini e3 v3 board, its working fine, then i flashed marlin into it - it worked on the 3rd attempt and now we have the firmware.CUR in the sd card.

+## day 9
+I just connected motors and installed pronterface on my pc, then i spent an hour setting it up and connecting it to the board.
+After that i just pushed a few marlin commands and yeah, the are not working that well - the motors are lagging but atleast they are working so yeah.